 Grading Policies

-Campus leadership teams shall, before the beginning of the 2023-2024 school year, develop Campus Grading Policies based on the Lubbock ISD Grading Administrative Regulations.
-Each Campus’s Grading Policy shall be submitted to the appropriate Executive Principal for approval.
-Deviations from the Lubbock ISD Grading Administrative Regulations may be accepted at the discretion of the Executive Principals and the Chief Academic Officer.
+Campus leadership teams shall, before the beginning of the 2026-2027 school year, develop Campus Grading Policies based on the LISD Grading Administrative Regulations.
+Each Campus’ Grading Policy shall be submitted to the appropriate Executive Principal for approval.
+Deviations from the LISD Grading Administrative Regulations may be accepted at the discretion of the Executive Principal and the Chief Academic Officer.

-Campuses will communicate their Campus Grading Policy to all stakeholders on an annual basis at the beginning of the school year EIA (LOCAL).
-The Campus Grading Policy should also be posted on campus websites.
+Campuses will communicate their Campus Grading Policy to all stakeholders on an annual basis at the beginning of the school year EIA(LOCAL).
+The Campus Grading Policy shall also be posted on campus websites.

 The following administrative regulations were developed with input and feedback from the district’s Assessment and Grading Committee with input from stakeholders.
 These administrative regulations will be reviewed on an annual basis.